-If you claimed an investment credit in a previous year, and the property considered in the computation of that investment credit was disqualified within 48 months after being placed in service, or if you are required to recapture an additional income tax credit claimed in a prior tax year, you must complete Schedule 4255, Recapture of Investment Tax Credits, and enter the recapture amount on this line.
+If you claimed an investment credit in a previous year, and the property considered in the computation of that investment credit was disqualified within 48 months after being placed in service, you must complete Schedule 4255, Recapture of Investment Tax Credits, and enter the recapture amount on this line.

-Attach: Schedule 4255.
+Schedule 4255.